FavoriteLoadingAdd to My Ireland | My Ireland

 Irish Road Signs & Traffic Signals

-While square or rectangular brown signs, which are informational, are usually separated from official directional signs, this isn’t always the case, as this somewhat overcrowded signpost in Co Clare shows - a testament to the fact that it IS possible to provide too much information!
+While square or rectangular brown signs, which are informational, are usually separated from official directional signs, this isn’t always the case, as this somewhat chaotic signposting in Glengarriff shows – a testament to the fact that it IS possible to provide too much information!

 National Road Sign